joshwcomeau/react-collection-helpers/README.md

 ```

-Under the hood, this works the same way; a function is still applied to each item, however it compares the objects.
-In this case, it only matches items where `isOnSale` is equal to `true`.
+This is often a more declarative way to present a predicate, if you're testing for a specific object value.
+Under the hood, it creates a predicate function based on this object and applies it in the same way.

 ## API Reference